 With my knowledge and experience, I am in a fortunate position that I can provide valuable advice to companies and individuals on matters of business strategy.
 But nowadays, my main interest is helping companies develop inclusive work places that give all people similar opportunities regardless of their characteristics, values, and beliefs.

-Whomever you are and wherever you are in life and in your career (and geographically), I have something that can help you in one way or another.
-It doesn’t have to be life-changing, but it can be the catalyst to something big, or can spark an idea, or a question whose answers can make a big difference.
+Whoever you are and wherever you are in life and in your career (and geographically), I have something that can help you in one way or another.
+It doesn’t have to be life-changing, but it can be the catalyst to something big, or can spark an idea or a question whose answers can make a big difference.

 So please to get in touch with me whichever way you can and let’s get the conversation going.

 Also, don’t forget to support living artists!
-Buy at least one of my books today!
+Buy at least one of my books or art today!